On periodic orbits of polynomial maps: Proofs of the main results

 \subsection{Selberg-Bass-Lubotzky lemma}

-Let $k$ be a finitely generated subring of $\bar\Q$.
-Let $Z$ be a scheme of finite type over $k$.
-In \cite[Theorem (1.1)(b)]{bl}, Bass--Lubotzky proved that $\Aut(Z/k)$ is virtually free if $Z/k$ is flat.
-Actually, we shall need the following more precise version.
-Given a finite set $X$ of closed points of $Z$, let
+Let $k$ be a finitely presented domain of characteristic zero.
+Let $Z$ be a scheme flat of finite presentation over $k$.
+Given a finite set $M$ of closed points of $Z$, let us write

 where $\Ocal_{Z,x}$ denotes the local ring of $Z$ at $x$ and $\mfrak_{Z,x}$ is the maximal ideal of $\Ocal_{Z,x}$, with residue field $\kappa(x)=\Ocal_{Z,x}/\mfrak_{Z,x}$.
-We shall say that $X$ has \emph{residue characteristic $p$} if $\Char\kappa(x)=p$ for every $x\in X$.
+We shall say that $M$ has \emph{residue characteristic $p$} if $\Char\kappa(x)=p$ for every $x\in M$.

-\begin{definition} \cite[p.4]{bl} Let $X$ be a finite set of closed points in $Z$.
-We shall say that $X$ is \emph{effective} if there is a finite affine open covering $(U_i)_{i\in I}$ of $Z$ such that the natural morphism $\Ocal_Z(U_i)\to\prod_{x\in Z\cap U_i}\Ocal_{Z,x}$ is injective for every $i\in I$. \end{definition}
+\begin{definition} \cite[p.4]{bl} Let $M$ be a finite set of closed points in $Z$.
+We shall say that $M$ is \emph{effective} if there is a finite affine open covering $(U_i)_{i\in I}$ of $Z$ such that the natural morphism $\Ocal_Z(U_i)\to\prod_{x\in M\cap U_i}\Ocal_{Z,x}$ is injective for every $i\in I$. \end{definition}

-\begin{proposition} Suppose that $X$ is a finite effective set of closed points in $Z$ with residue characteristic $p$.
+\begin{proposition} Suppose that $M$ is a finite effective set of closed points in $Z$ with residue characteristic $p>0$.
 Then the order of any torsion element in is a power of $p$.
-In particular, if $X$ and $X'$ are finite effective sets in $Z$ having distinct residue characteristics $p\neq p'$, then $\Gamma_X\cap\Gamma_{X'}$ is a normal torsionfree subgroup of finite index in $\Aut(Z/k)$. \end{proposition}
+In particular, if $M'$ is a finite effective set of closed points in $Z$ with residue characteristic $p'\neq p$, then $\Gamma_M\cap\Gamma_{M'}$ is a torsionfree normal subgroup of finite index in $\Aut(Z/k)$. \end{proposition}